artsy/artsy.github.io/_posts/2020-09-29-becoming-mobile-first-at-artsy.markdown

 <!-- more -->

 When I joined Artsy in 2014, I joined the Mobile Team.
 We were called the "mobile" team, even though we only worked on Artsy's iOS apps and not the mobile website.
-Artsy didn't have, and still doesn't have, and Android app.
 It was an amazing team.

 By 2016, Artsy Engineering had grown to the size that having only a "mobile team" and a "web team" was no longer working well.
 We dissolved both teams and distributed the engineers into new product teams, focused on vertical